strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 ::: tab Forgot & Reset flow

-The flow was thought this way:
+The assumed general flow:

-1. The user goes to your **forgotten password page**
+1. The user goes to your **forgotten password page**.
-2. The user enters his/her email address
+2. The user enters their email address.
-3. Your forgotten password page sends a request to the backend to send an email with the reset password link to the user
+3. Your forgotten password page sends a request to the backend to send an email with the reset password link to the user.
-4. The user receives the email, and clicks on the special link
+4. The user receives the email and clicks on the special link.
-5. The link redirects the user to your **reset password page**
+5. The link redirects the user to your **reset password page**.
-6. The user enters his/her new password
+6. The user enters their new password.
-7. The **reset password page** sends a request to the backend with the new password
+7. The **reset password page** sends a request to the backend with the new password.
-8. If the request contains the code contained in the link at step 3., the password is updated
+8. If the request contains the code contained in the link at step 3, the password is updated.
-9. The user can log in with the new password
+9. The user can log in with the new password.

 In the following section we will detail steps 3. and 7..

 #### Forgotten password: ask for the reset password link

-This action sends an email to a user with the link to your own reset password page.
+This action sends an email to a user with the link to your reset password page.
-The link will be enriched with the url param `code` that is needed for the [reset password](#reset-password) at step 7..
+The link will be enriched with the url param `code` that is needed for the [reset password](#reset-password) at step 7.

 First, you must specify the url to your reset password page in the admin panel: **Settings > USERS & PERMISSIONS PLUGIN > Advanced Settings > Reset Password Page**.

-Then, your **forgotten password page** has to make the following request to your backend.
+Then, your **forgotten password page** has to make the following request to your backend:

 ```js
 import axios from 'axios';